puppetlabs/bolt/documentation/inventory_file_v2.md

 # Inventory file version 2

-Version 2 of the inventory file is experimental and might experience breaking changes in future releases.

 ## Migrating to version 2

 Version 2 of the inventory file changes some terms and syntax.
 To convert to version 2, you must make these changes.
+This can be done manually by changing fields in the inventory file or by running `bolt project migrate` at the root of your [Boltdir](bolt_project_directories.md#).

+In version 1 of the inventory file, Bolt treated the `name` field of a node as its URI.
+This made it impossible to specify a `name` that did not include the hostname of a target, which proved limiting for remote targets.
+In version 2, the optional `uri` field sets the URI for a target.
+Any connection information from the URI, such as a user specified by `user@uri` can't be overridden with other configuration methods.
+If the `uri` is set, it's used as the default value for the `name` key.
+Every target requires a `name`, so either the `name` or `uri` field must be set.

+If there is a bare string in the target's array, Bolt tries to resolve the string to a target defined elsewhere in the inventory.
+If no target has a name or alias matching the string, Bolt creates a new target with the string as its URI.

+### Manual migration

 **`version: 2`**